 It is not recommended that face coverings be worn by children who are less than 2 years old.
 Face coverings are strongly recommended for children between the ages of 2 and 9 years, but non-compliance is tolerated.
 Children over the age of 10 are required to wear a face covering when taking public transit as well as in closed or partially open public places.
 Children age 10 and over must wear a procedure mask in movie theatres, performing arts venues and places of worship.

 Since children are more likely to touch their face, their parents and/or others who have charge of them must wash their own hands and the child’s frequently with soap and water or a water-alcohol sanitizer.

 There are specific measures for some places that vary depending on the alert level.
 See the measures in force in your municipality or region for more information.

 You can also go to the page Mask or face covering in the context of the COVID-19 pandemic to find out how to make a face covering and use a mask.

 Children in educational childcare services are not required to wear a mask or a face covering.

-Preschoolers and students in Elementary Cycle One and Two are not required to wear a procedure mask or face covering.
+Preschoolers are not required to wear a procedure mask or face covering.